 Johnny Dahlquist foils an attempt by his superiors in the Interplanetary Patrol to stage a coup d'état.
 [The Long Watch (1949); date given in Space Cadet.]

-The January 14, 1996 copy of Time has a picture of world-saver Ragle Gumm on the cover and his biography inside - while Gumm believes he's living in 1959 [Time Out of Joint (1959)]
+The January 14, 1996 copy of Time has a picture of a world-saver on the cover and his biography inside - while the man himself had believed he was living in 1959 [Time Out of Joint (1959)]:

 "...forlorn, frozen Pluto, which only one terrestrial expedition has so far visited - the expedition led by the Cornell brothers, John and Augustine, which started in 1990 and did not return to earth till 1996, when nearly everyone had given it up as lost.
 John, as you may have heard, died during the returning voyage, together with half the personnel of the expedition: and the others reached earth with only one reserve oxygen-tank remaining..."
 [The Plutonian Drug (1934)]